cbazil114/calendar-app/README.md

 * **THEN** the text for that event is saved in local storage
 * **WHEN** I refresh the page
 * **THEN** the saved events persist

+## Project Completion

+## Screenshot
+## Link

+## Credits

+* i want to thank Natasha Mann for tutoring me again, and I would like to thank the many learning assistants who helped me along the way!